R4NT Magazine

 3. Douglas Adams vs Crom: A Literary Showdown — Play-by-play literary boxing match in technical terms (Dadaism, dysphemism).
 He reads everything and can weaponize vocabulary.

-4. Crom vs EA Games: The Battle for Fun — Treatise on the death of joy under corporate consolidation; game review as Trojan horse.
+5. Crom vs EA Games: The Battle for Fun — Treatise on the death of joy under corporate consolidation; game review as Trojan horse.

-5. First R4NT — Rare sincere testimonial: "We are Avatars and Gods."
+6. First R4NT — Rare sincere testimonial: "We are Avatars and Gods."
 What R4NT meant to him.

-6. Possible Conspiracies Against Me — Autobiography via conspiracy.
+8. Possible Conspiracies Against Me — Autobiography via conspiracy.
 Real humiliations plotted against imagined ones.
 Quintessential Crom.

-7. Bad Dreams — Surreal nightmare about marionettes killing his grandfather.
+9. Bad Dreams — Surreal nightmare about marionettes killing his grandfather.
 Darkest, most literary, no punchline.

-8. Poison Devil Mac — Love letter to Apple's beauty paired with hatred of its usability; personal desire meets systemic critique.
+10. Poison Devil Mac — Love letter to Apple's beauty paired with hatred of its usability; personal desire meets systemic critique.

 Throughlines

 Tech-as-mirror-of-self — every product review is a self-portrait (Apple's closed systems = locked-down creativity; EA's cynicism = his own despair).
 Homelessness as recurring metaphor — not crisis but a philosophical escape hatch from consumption.
 Interview-as-monologue — his villain interviews (Serpentor, Mumm-Ra) are essentially one-man shows where the subject is a puppet.
+Tag Team as a third register — when he shares a byline with D4V or Pamela, the dual-voice format turns the rant into a routine, and the routine lets him be funnier without losing the edge.

 Fun details